-Self-employed individual consulting with their accountant online in Quebec
+Self-employed person consulting his accountant online in Quebec

-Accounting for Self-Employed Individuals in Quebec: A Comprehensive Guide for 2026
+Accountant for Self-Employed in Quebec: Complete Guide 2026

-Are you a self-employed individual in Quebec and wondering if you need an accountant?
-Between tax returns, maximizing deductions, GST/QST, and estimated tax payments, managing your accounting can quickly become complicated.
-An accountant who specializes in self-employed individuals can help you stay compliant, optimize your tax situation, and save valuable time so you can focus on your business.
+Are you self-employed in Quebec and wondering if you need an accountant?
+Between tax returns, deductions to be maximized, GST/QST and instalments, accounting management can quickly become complex.
+A specialized accountant for self-employed workers helps you stay compliant, optimize your taxes and save valuable time to focus on your business.

-In this comprehensive guide, learn everything you need to know about accounting services for self-employed individuals, tax obligations, available deductions, rates, and how to find the perfect accountant for your situation.
+In this comprehensive guide, find out everything you need to know about self-employed accounting services, tax obligations, possible deductions, rates , and how to find the perfect accountant for your situation.

-• Self-employed individuals in Quebec must file Form TP-80 along with their income tax return.
+• Self-employed individuals in Quebec must file the TP-80-V form with their income tax return.

-• Registration for GST/QST is required if your revenue exceeds $30,000 over four consecutive quarters.
+• GST /QST registration is mandatory if your income exceeds $30,000 over 4 consecutive quarters.

-• An accountant can help you maximize your tax deductions (home office, vehicle, equipment, insurance).
+• An accountant helps you maximize your tax deductions (home office, vehicle, equipment, insurance).

-• The cost of hiring an accountant for a self-employed individual ranges from $500 to $1,500 per year on a flat-rate basis.
+• The cost of an accountant for self-employed workers varies between $500 and $1,500 per year in a flat rate.

 Why does a self-employed person need an accountant?

-Being self-employed (freelancer, consultant, independent contractor ) in Quebec offers a great deal of professional freedom, but comes with complex accounting and tax obligations.
-Here’s why hiring a specialized accountant is often a worthwhile investment:
+Being self-employed (freelancer, consultant, self-employed) in Quebec offers a great deal of professional freedom, but comes with complex accounting and tax obligations.
+Here's why hiring a specialized accountant is often a worthwhile investment:

 1. Complex tax obligations